Applying the maximum entropy principle to neural networks enhances multi-species distribution models: Materials and Methods

-This batch-wise loss makes the model optimisation computationally feasible by computing it one batch at a time, and thus allows it to be scalable to large domains and trained efficiently with any stochastic optimiser based on random batches, such as the very commonly used method Adam which we use here (\cite{kingma2014adam}).
-However, it must be noted that the batch-wise loss is not a simple approximation of the full loss, as for instance the normalised labels tend to have a larger value for smaller batches.
-Nevertheless, we provide the mathematical guarantee that, for any batch size $n$ ($1<n<K$), optimising the model on all batches also optimises the full loss (see Appendix \ref{annex:batchglobal}).
-This suggests that our final estimator should be somehow close to the global minimiser of the full loss, even though we will unlikely obtain the latter.
-Similarly to supervised contrastive methods~\cite{khosla2020supervised}, the intensity predictions could become more specific, and more concentrated around the occurrences, as the batch size increases.
-A small batch size could, on the other hand, result in smoother species intensities.
-Therefore we tested the impact of the batch size during training on the final predictions of DeepMaxent.
-Given the expression of $\lambda_j(x_i)$ in equation \ref{eq:lambda_j}, its normalisation across the batch $B$ writes as $\exp(\gamma_{j}^T g_{\theta}(x_i))/\sum_{k\in B} \exp(\gamma_{j}^T g_{\theta}(x_k))$.
-This is a particular case of a softmax function applied to the logits $\gamma_{j}^T g_{\theta}(x_k)$ over the batch $B$.
+Note that the denominator $\sum_{i \in B} \lambda_j(\mathbf{x}_i)$ is strictly positive under typical model assumptions where the Poisson intensity functions $\lambda_j(\mathbf{x}_i)$ are positive.
+However, the denominator $\sum_{i \in B} y_{ij}$, representing the count sum for class $j$ in the mini-batch, may be zero if no samples of class $j$ are present in the mini-batch.
+In practice, this requires {either} ensuring that each mini-batch contains at least one example of every class to avoid division by zero{, or the addition of a small, but positive, $\epsilon$}.
+This mini-batch-wise loss makes the model optimisation computationally feasible by computing it one mini-batch at a time {and avoiding computing the full partition functions for every iteration}, and thus allows it to be scalable to large domains and trained efficiently with any optimiser based on random mini-batches, such as the commonly used Adam {\citep{kingma2014adam}}.
+However, it must be noted that the batch-wise loss is not a simple approximation of the full loss as, for instance, the normalised {occurrences} tend to have a larger value for smaller mini-batches.
+Nevertheless, we provide the mathematical guarantee that, for any mini-batch size $n$ ($1<n<K$), {minimizing} the model {loss} on all mini-batches also {minimizes} the full loss (see Appendix \ref{annex:batchglobal}).
+This suggests that our final estimator should be close to the global minimizer of the full loss, even though {there is not guarantee to} obtain the latter{ due to the non-convexity induced by the non-linear feature extractor}.
+Similarly to supervised contrastive methods~\citep{khosla2020supervised}, the intensity predictions could become more specific, and more concentrated around the occurrences, as the mini-batch size increases.
+A small mini-batch size could, on the other hand, result in smoother species intensities.
+Therefore, we tested the impact of the mini-batch size during training on the final predictions of DeepMaxent. {Not that, g}iven the expression of $\lambda_j(\mathbf{x}_i)$ in Equation \ref{eq:lambda_j}, {the normalised intensities} across the mini-batch $B$ {used in Equation \ref{eq:batch_loss} are given by} $\exp(\gamma_{j}^\top g_{\theta}(\mathbf{x}_i))/\sum_{k\in B} \exp(\gamma_{j}^\top g_{\theta}(\mathbf{x}_k))$.
+This is a particular case of {the normalisation} function commonly referred to as softmax, applied to the logits $\gamma_{j}^\top g_{\theta}(\mathbf{x}_k)$ over the mini-batch $B$.